Text updated Dec. 20, 2022.

 October 1976

-New music releases: The Best of The Doobies - The Doobie Brothers; Leftoverture - Kansas; Night Moves - Bob Seger & The Silver Bullet Band; A New World Record - Electric Light Orchestra
+New music releases: The Best of The Doobies - The Doobie Brothers; Leftoverture - Kansas; Night Moves - Bob Seger & The Silver Bullet Band; "Dirty Deeds Done Dirt Cheap" - AC/DC

 On the 1st, The Story of The Who is awarded Gold status by the BPI.